Angel-ML/angel/docs/design/psf_update_en.md

 ## Built-in Library

 	* **Abs**
-		* Purpose: assign the absolute value of a row, element-wise, to another row
+		* Purpose: assign the absolute value of each element of a row to the corresponding element of another row
 		* Parameters: matrix id, `from` row id, `to` row id
 		* Return value: none